ProtopiaTech/workshop-apim-en/apimanagement-2.md

 It's now time to test one of the published APIs.
 Open the APIs page and look at the Echo API
   - Notice the developer information
-  - Test the Echo API using the GET verb  (/!\ there may be a CORS error - we will address that later)
+  - Test the Echo API using the GET verb

 ![](Images/APIMDevTryAPI.png)